 Friendship the Baptist Church was organized in 1849.
 It was built on the hill where the Campaign Masonic now sits.
 We shared the building with the lodge.
 On the fourth Sunday, in the month of June, the Mason’s would join the congregation for an all day meeting and meal.
 The day, however, could be quite long because there usually would be more than one preacher show up, and they all wanted to preach.

 There was no electricity.
 They used kerosene lamps that hung from the ceiling, no running water, no indoor plumbing, and wooden benches.
 No padded pews like we have today.
-No heat except a pot bellied stove, and no air conditioning except hand held fans and the occasional breeze.
-People usually came to church normally in horse and buggy or horseback, and most always the whole family would go together.
+No heat except a pot-bellied stove and no air conditioning except handheld fans and the occasional breeze.
+People usually came to church normally in horse and buggy or horseback, and almost always the whole family would go together.

 Sister Mary Rowland, who has now gone to be with the Lord, remembered when they would travel to church in the wagon, and her pa would put down hay for the family to sit on.
 The mothers would make pallets for the children because the services were long and the children would go to sleep.

-Jason Brown is the current Pastor; Lee Partain- Youth Pastor; Bethel Lewis, Geoff Lewis, Ray Melton, Lee Partain, Joey Portilla, and Jeff Smith-deacons; Tim Barnes- Praise and Worship Leader. (click here to view staff)
+Jason Brown is the current Pastor; Bethel Lewis, Geoff Lewis, Ray Melton, Lee Partain, Joey Portilla, and Jeff Smith-deacons; Tim Barnes- Praise and Worship Leader. (click here to view staff)

 The church has an annual Vacation Bible School in the month of June.
-Other ministries include food ministry, and women and men’s ministries.
+Other ministries include food ministry, women, and men’s ministries.